aeslaughter/moose/docs/content/documentation/modules/porous_flow/persistent_variables.md

 (for instance, due to dissolution of the gas fluid component into the liquid fluid phase), then phase saturation is no longer present in the governing equations, and is therefore not an appropriate primary variable.
 In this case, the mass fraction of a fluid component in the remaining phase is a suitable choice of primary variables.
-This is summarised in \ref{variables}:
+This is summarised in [variables]:

 !table id=variables caption=Primary variables
 | Phase state | Variable 1 | Variable 2 | Variable 3 |